How to boost your traffic through social media?

 Before you even embark on posting, hash tagging or tweeting, you need to establish your business’ personality i.e. how do you want to come across to your followers on social media?

-Do you want to be serious?…This is clear, simple, straight-to-the-point posts to inform your users.
+Do you want to be serious?…Choose clear, simple, straight-to-the-point posts to inform your users.

 How about technical?…Informative posts about systems, programs and different technologies.

 Or be the joker?…The use of memes or GIFs to get your point across.